LostPy/OsuData/README.md

 ```
 #### Beatmap <a id="beatmap"></a>
 Class to represent a beatmap with this data.
-`class OsuData.osuDataClass.beatmap.Beatmap`
+`class osuData.osuDataClass.beatmap.Beatmap`
-To import this class, you can use `from OsuData.osuDataClass import Beatmap`.
+To import this class, you can use `from osuData.osuDataClass import Beatmap`.

 ##### Attributes
 For more information, you can check the [osu! file format][osu_format] on the osu!wiki.